-Some photosynthetic organisms have evolved to survive and grow under permanent stressful environments.
+Some photosynthetic organisms have evolved to survive and grow in permanently stressful environments.
 Relative to the well-studied processes of short- and long-term stress acclimation, strategies of photosynthetic adaptation to permanent abiotic stress are significantly less understood.
 Low temperature environments are abundant at high latitudes (Young & Schmidt, 2020): photopsychrophiles are photosynthetic organisms which are physiologically adapted to permanent low temperatures (Morgan-Kiss et al., 2006).
 The Antarctic Chlamydomonas sp.
 UWO 241 (UWO 241) was isolated from a permanently ice-covered, hypersaline lake and represents one of the few models for photosynthetic adaptation to combined low temperatures and high salinity (Cvetkovska, Hüner, & Smith, 2017).
-Early studies reported that UWO 241 exhibits minimal capacity for short-term acclimatory mechanisms, such as the xanothophyll cycle and state transitions (Morgan-Kiss, Ivanov, & Hüner, 2002; Morgan, Ivanov, Priscu, Maxwell, & Hüner, 1998), and sensitivity to short-term thermal or high light stress (Morgan-Kiss, Ivanov, Williams, Mobashsher, & Hüner, 2002; T. Pocock, Koziak, Rosso, Falk, & Hüner, 2007).
+Early studies reported that UWO 241 exhibits minimal capacity for short-term acclimatory mechanisms, such as the xanthophyll cycle and state transitions (Morgan-Kiss, Ivanov, & Hüner, 2002; Morgan, Ivanov, Priscu, Maxwell, & Hüner, 1998), and sensitivity to short-term thermal or high light stress (Morgan-Kiss, Ivanov, Williams, Mobashsher, & Hüner, 2002; T. Pocock, Koziak, Rosso, Falk, & Hüner, 2007).
 In lieu of short-term acclimation, UWO 241 has evolved to rely on constitutive mechanisms as a consequence of adaptation to permanent low temperatures and high salinity (Morgan-Kiss et al., 2006).
 While UWO 241 exhibits high susceptibility to high light stress, it also possesses the ability to rapidly recover from photoinhibition (Pocock et al., 2007).
 Despite the presence of cold-active thylakoid kinases, energy transfer from PSII to PSI uses a poorly understood spill-over mechanism (Szyszka-Mroz et al., 2019).
-In addition, under native low temperature and high salinity conditions.
-UWO 241 forms a novel PSI supercomplex which allows the organism to maintain a strong capacity for PSI-driven CEF (Cook et al., 2019; Szyszka-Mroz, Pittock, Ivanov, Lajoie, & Hüner, 2015).
+In addition, under native low temperature and high salinity conditions, UWO 241 assembles a novel PSI supercomplex which allows the organism to maintain a strong capacity for PSI-driven CEF (Cook et al., 2019; Szyszka-Mroz, Pittock, Ivanov, Lajoie, & Hüner, 2015).
 The additional proton motive force (pmf) derived from CEF is used for constitutive capacity for NPQ and production of additional ATP in cells grown under high salinity (Kalra et al., 2020).
+High ATP production may suggest a lower requirement for reductant under permanent environmental stress where growth and assimilation rates could be slow.
 The adjustments to the photosynthetic apparatus are accompanied by alterations in carbon metabolism, including upregulation of several enzymes within the Calvin Benson Bassham cycle (CBB), and key enzymes of the shikimate pathway, a high carbon flux pathway which synthesizes precursors for aromatic metabolites (Julkowska, 2020; Kalra et al., 2020).
 Together, these novel adaptive strategies allow UWO 241 to maintain robust growth and photosynthesis under the combined stress of permanent low temperature and high salinity.